 Of course you want to look your best.
-But, if a ballgown isn’t your everyday style, why wear it in an engagement photo session?
-I have taken some amazing photos of people in simple casual clothing while walking in the park or sitting in a cafe.
-However athletic clothing and pyjamas should be avoided unless there is a very good reason for them and it is a concise part of the photo shoot idea.
-What ever clothing you choose it needs to feel comfortable on you in order to look great for the camera.
+But if a ballgown isn’t your everyday style, why wear it in an engagement photo session?
+I have taken some amazing photos of people wearing casual clothing while walking in the park or in a cafe.
+However, athletic clothing and pyjamas should be avoided unless there is a very good reason for them and it is a concise part of the photo shoot idea.
+Whatever clothing you choose it needs to feel comfortable on you in order to look great for the camera.

 Think Colour Palettes

-Choose flattering colours that make you look alive and avoid any colours which wash you out or makes your skin look pasty.
+Choose flattering colours that make you look alive and avoid any colours which wash you out or make your skin look pasty.

 Try to coordinate as a couple but don’t get too caught up on looking like you both just walked of a page of a department store catalogue.

 If you’re worried about colour, pick a neutral and a few coordinating colour tones you both like (grey with blue and violet for instance, or brown with pink and blue), and stick to those hues.